Act 1: Eternal Sunshine (The Pledge)

-Act 1: Eternal Sunshine (The Pledge) is the debut mixtape by American rapper Jay Electronica, self-published onto MySpace on July 2, 2007.
-The mixtape plays as one 15-minute track, sampling five different tracks of American record producer Jon Brion's 2004 film score, Eternal Sunshine of the Spotless Mind.
-The mixtape covers a range of themes and subjects, including hip hop, Islam, and unidentified flying objects.
-It is notable for its lack of drums.
+Act I: Eternal Sunshine (The Pledge) is the debut mixtape by American rapper Jay Electronica, self-published onto MySpace on July 2, 2007.
+The mixtape, a hip-hop record, plays as one 15-minute track, sampling five different tracks of American record producer Jon Brion's 2004 film score, Eternal Sunshine of the Spotless Mind.
+The mixtape covers a range of themes and subjects, including hip hop, Islam, and unidentified flying objects, and is notable for its lack of drums.
+It also features a spoken word opening from Jay Electronica's frequent collaborators Just Blaze and Erykah Badu.

-The mixtape features a spoken word opening from Jay Electronica's frequent collaborators Just Blaze and Erykah Badu.
-Jay Electronica began recording Act 1: Eternal Sunshine (The Pledge) with his built-in laptop microphone before completing it in Detroit.
+Jay Electronica began recording Act I: Eternal Sunshine (The Pledge) with his built-in laptop microphone before completing it in Detroit.
 It has received critical acclaim for its experimentation and has since been described as Jay Electronica's breakout project.
-A follow-up album titled Act II: Patents of Nobility (The Turn) leaked on October 4, 2020, but his debut album, A Written Testimony was released instead in 2020, nearly thirteen years later.
+A follow-up album titled Act II: Patents of Nobility (The Turn) was recorded from 2010 to 2012, but remained unreleased until it leaked on October 4, 2020.
+His debut album, A Written Testimony, was released instead in 2020, nearly thirteen years later.
+The mixtape would later be re-released on the 18th of September, 2025, alongside its sequel.